2023 Most Popular Funeral & Mortuary Science Bachelor's Degree Trade Schools

 While working on their Bachelor's Degree, mortuary science majors at Cincinnati College of Mortuary Science accumulate an average of around $17,250 in student debt.

 You’ll be in good company if you decide to attend Wayne State University.
 It ranked #2 on our 2023 Most Popular Funeral & Mortuary Science Bachelor’s Degree Trade Schools list.
-Wayne State is a fairly large public school located in the city of Detroit.
+Wayne State is a very large public school located in the city of Detroit.

 Women make up 58% of the mortuary science majors at the school.